Vyral/base-template/_posts/2018-05-01-how-to-prepare-yourself-to-buy-a-house-in-10-steps.md

 youtube_code: 'https://youtu.be/qP3brC7MmMI'
 ---

 {% include youtube.html %}Are you ready to buy a home?
 If you think this is the year to put your rental days behind you and move into a home of your own, &nbsp;now is time to prepare.
-Even if you don’t be ready to buy in the next six months to a year, you should still take steps to get ready for that eventuality.<br>&nbsp;<br>Today we’ll go over 10 must-do steps to prepare you to buy a home.
-Crossing these items off the list will make it easier for you to find and finance the home of your dreams.<br>&nbsp;<br>**1) Check your credit score.** A good credit score is essential to buy a home because it proves your track record of paying off debts such as credit cards and college loans.
+Even if you won’t be ready to buy in the next six months to a year, you should still take steps to get ready for that eventuality.<br>&nbsp;<br>Today we’ll go over 10 must-do steps to prepare you to buy a home.
+Crossing these items off the list will make it easier for you to find and finance the home of your dreams.<br>&nbsp;<br>**1) Check your credit score.** A good credit score is essential to buying a home because it proves your track record of paying off debts such as credit cards and college loans.
 A higher credit score makes it easier to qualify for a low interest rate, making your purchase more affordable.<br>&nbsp;<br>**2) Start saving.** This is easier said than done, but you will need cash reserves to buy a home.
 This may not be as much as you think.
 You will have to prove to a lender that you can afford housing payments that may be higher than your current rent.
 Anything you can do to start saving is of utmost importance.<br>&nbsp;<br>**3) Earn extra cash.** Many first-time homebuyers are low on cash.
 Consider taking drastic steps to cut spending or increase your income.
 You could sell some of your stuff or take a part-time job for extra cash flow.<br>&nbsp;<br>**4) Consult a lender.** The sooner you visit a lender, the faster you will know where you stand as far as getting a mortgage and how to improve your credit if it’s not ideal.
 Having a pre-qualification or pre-approval letter will give sellers peace of mind.

 {% include pullquote.html %}